KennV/Osiris/README.md

 # Due to Time Constraints #

+20170828@2155
+Yes integration testing has made me a lil'nutty

+20170828@2152
+I'm going to start with a Fred Brooks quote that I agree with very much : Show me your flowcharts and conceal your tables, and I shall continue to be mystified.
+Show me your tables, and I won’t usually need your flowcharts; they’ll be obvious.

 20170726@1330

 So I tok a moment to fully rewrite the GUI and it should work but it is not compatible with the given code that I am looking at; therefore I will need to add the following element Custom TableViewCell with a stack view that has a MKMapView and another stack view with three buttons.
 One for each available Seque: